alphagov/govuk-rfcs/rfc-178-update-asset-lifecycle-via-publishing-api.md

 }
 ```

 We MUST add a way to look up assets belonging to unpublished editions so that they can be redirected.
 We COULD add the asset IDs for each attachment and image to the redirect, or we COULD create a separate `unpublished_documents` topic to handle these events.
-It is likely that the easiest thing to do would be to include the attachment data in the unpublishing details.
+It is likely that the easiest thing to do would be to include the attachment data in the unpublishing details, but there might be additional value in having a separate topic.

 ## Implementation